Replicating Human Motivated Reasoning Studies with LLMs: Experiments and Evaluation

 \subsubsection{Human Study Replication}

 In order to replicate these four studies, we provided the LLMs with the information, including motivation manipulations, and questions asked in the original studies.
-Before posing the questions, the LLM was prompted to ``please provide your reasoning before the final answer''.
-We believe this additional prompt is necessary for generating interpretable LLM responses and reducing hallucination.
-This prompt was meant to stimulate more internally-accurate numeric answers, similar to a chain-of-thought prompt \cite{10.5555/3600270.3602070, Wang_Min_Deng_Shen_Wu_Zettlemoyer_Sun_2023}.
-Additional justification is provided in Appx. \ref{sec:justification}.
+Models were asked to format their responses by <question number>:<numeric response>.
+In addition to this condition, a subset of models were tested with a prompt asking to provide reasoning for responses on all studies, discussed in Appx. \ref{sec:justification} and a subset of models were tested with demographics prompts on Study 2, discussed in Appx. \ref{sec:demographictest}.
+Additional testing supports the findings in the main paper.

 In total, the four studies discussed above enlisted 8,558 participants.
 Rather than creating one-to-one replications of each study, we chose to downsample the number of responses needed.
 We selected the smallest number of participants for a given condition from all studies (44 \cite{Druckman_Peterson_Slothuus_2013}) to be the smallest number of samples to generate for every study.
 Setting the minimum condition to 44 generations, the other conditions were adjusted proportionally based on the original sample size of each condition in the original study (e.g., if a study X had 2 conditions, with 400 and 800 people respectively, our generated version would contain 44 and 88 generations).
 Further justification is provided in Appx. \ref{sec:numsample}.
 This gives us 3,574 generations across all studies, with the exact number reported in Appx. \ref{sec:numsample}.
 We replicate every condition tested in the original studies.